 2020 - Present

 JAMstack problems?
-Throw them up on Netlify Community and I'm sure we can sort it out! 🙂
+Throw them up on the Netlify Forums and I'm sure we can sort it out! 🙂

-Plus I get this cute little floof ball added to my avatar on Netlify Community.
+Plus I get this cute little floof-ball added to my avatar on The Forums.
 Who doesn't want that?!

 Well that's a mouthful.
 Anyway, after writing Trailing Slashes on Netlify and doing significantly more work in researching Netlify's web-server routing parlance for documents / directories (as it pertains to classical webserver